LDCanetti/ryuho-planner-widget/README.md

-Weather Widget for Planner App
+Weather Widget for Planner App:

 The Weather Widget is a valuable addition to the planner app, providing users with real-time weather information based on their location.
 This widget leverages the OpenWeather API to fetch accurate and up-to-date weather data, allowing users to make informed decisions and plan their activities accordingly.

 Features and Functionality: